 You can turn Active Noise Cancellation off, or you can choose to reduce the amount of noise heard only in the front of the rear of the cabin.
 Touch Controls > Safety > Active Noise Cancellation.Source: Model S owner’s manual.

-However, the early owners are reporting that the car is already quieter inside compared to older Tesla Model S or other cars in the lineup.
+However, the early owners are reporting that the car is already quieter inside compared to the older Tesla Model S or other cars in the lineup.
 Tesla has surely leveled up their game when it comes to quality this time.

 Taking care of the ANC system

-Tesla has provided specific instructions in the new Model S Owner’s Manual about taking care of the ANC mics as these can be damaged by getting wet or cleaned by a damp cloth etc. The seat covers designed for the new front Model S/X seats, the areas highlighted in the above diagram should not be covered to keep the ANC system functional.
+Tesla has provided specific instructions in the new Model S Owner’s Manual about taking care of the ANC mics as these can be damaged by getting wet or cleaned by a damp cloth etc. The seat covers are designed for the new front Model S/X seats, the areas highlighted in the above diagram should not be covered to keep the ANC system functional.